1998 Cambodian general election

 General elections were held in Cambodia on 26 July 1998.
 The result was a victory for the Cambodian People's Party (CPP), which won 64 of the 122 seats, resulting in its leader Hun Sen becoming prime minister.
 Opposition parties sought a recount and claimed there had been irregularities, claims supported by many international observers.
 Voter turnout was 93.7%.

 Background

 Following the disputed 1993 general elections, Norodom Ranariddh of FUNCINPEC and Hun Sen of the CPP had become co-Prime Ministers.
 In July 1997, Sen forced Ranariddh out of government after a dispute on to handle rebellious members of FUNCINPEC and former Khmer Rouge leaders.
 Ranariddh was subsequently replaced by Ung Huot.
-The removal of Ranariddh led to at least 89 extra-judicial killings.
+The removal of Ranariddh led to at least 89 extrajudicial killings.

 General elections were announced for May 1998, but were later postponed until July by the National Assembly as preparations including voter registration were running late.

 On 30 March 1997 an opposition rally outside the National Assembly was hit by a grenade attack, with at least 16 killed and 100 injured.